aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-domesticated-animals/meat-and-feathers-vidui-for-rosh-hashanah-labehemot-on-rosh-hodesh-elul.html.md

 <html>
 <head></head>
 <body>
-Title: וידוי לראש השנה לבהמות | Meat and Feathers: We Confess for Rosh Hashanah LaBehemot on Rosh Ḥodesh Elul, by Trisha Arlin<br />
+Title: Meat and Feathers: We Confess, a vidui for Rosh haShanah la-Behemah (the Jewish New Year's Day for Animals), by Trisha Arlin<br />
 Primary contributor: trishaarlin<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=16696">http://opensiddur.org/?p=16696</a>
 <p />